We’ve spent a lot of time talking about getting leads, and now we need to discuss the foundation for everything you do in this business.

 Average gross per transaction: $50

-Average number of customers/month: 87 (Not taking into account repurchases)
+Average number of customers per month: 87 (Not taking into account repurchases)

 Sam sees about 87 customers a month.
 Most likely, at least half of those customers are repeat buyers.
 Meaning that they buy more than one time a month.
 It would be to Sam’s benefit to know exactly how many of his customers are repeat buyers, however for this example, we are just going to count each customer as a once a month buyer.

-In order for Sam to increase his income to $7,200 level he wants, he is going to have to get twice as many customers as he’s now getting, specifically, up to 174 per month.
+In order for Sam to increase his income to $7,200 level he wants, he is going to have to get twice as many customers as he’s now getting.
+S pecifically, he needs to get the number of customers up to 174 per month.

 Now it is time to start writing down this plan.
 It doesn’t have to be anything fancy.
 As a matter of fact, the sample on the page following the text of this section is a totally simple marketing plan.